Am I OK?: Production

 In October 2019, it was announced Tig Notaro and Stephanie Allynne would direct the film from a screenplay by Lauren Pomerantz, with Jessica Elbaum and Will Ferrell set to produce under their Gloria Sanchez Productions banner.
-In January 2021, Dakota Johnson, Sonoya Mizuno, Jermaine Fowler, Whitmer Thomas, Molly Gordon, June Diane Raphael, Notaro and Sean Hayes joined the cast of the film, with Johnson also serving as a producer under her TeaTime Pictures banner.
+In January 2021, Dakota Johnson, Sonoya Mizuno, Jermaine Fowler, Whitmer Thomas, Molly Gordon, June Diane Raphael, Notaro, and Sean Hayes joined the cast of the film, with Johnson also serving as a producer under her TeaTime Pictures banner.

 Principal photography began in February 2021 in Los Angeles.
 Shortly after production began, it was halted for a week after a crew member tested positive for COVID-19 in the midst of the ongoing pandemic.

 Release

 The film had its world premiere at the Sundance Film Festival on January 24, 2022.
-Shortly after, HBO Max and Warner Bros.
-Pictures acquired distribution rights to the film.
-It is set to premiere on HBO Max on a yet-to-be-determined date.
+Shortly thereafter, HBO Max and Warner Bros.
+Pictures acquired worldwide distribution rights to the film for nearly $7 million.
+It premiered on Max on June 6, 2024.